 We ask a great deal of our brandmarks now.
 We cast them to the winds on every manner of paper, pixel and product hoping they’ll be breadcrumbs followed back to our door.
 With so many possible points of engagement, it’s crucial that your identity be an honest reflection of your business, it’s principles, goals and aspirations.
-There’s no greater potential for disconnect, than a customer on the phone, in your shop … Read More »
+There’s no greater potential for disconnect, than a customer … Read More »

 The Tour de Ski.
 A 9 day European competition for the world’s best XC skiers.
 For 2010, Cross Country Canada makes a bold decision to ferry our athletes throughout the tour via private luxury coach.
 The space and facilities to relax and recuperate between events propels our team to incredible results.
 They nick-named it the Magic Bus.
 Fast forward to the 2011 Tour de Ski, throw a world championship win for Devon Kershaw and Alex Harvey in the mix, now self-styled rock stars of the XC ski world.
 The bus is back, but this year needs something extra… and befitting of 3 of the world’s best skiers.
 That’s when Cross Country Canada called me.

-Over the last couple years, I’ve worked with CCC to tighten the marketing for the National Ski Team into a concept that evokes to the raw emotion, the … Read More »
+Over the last couple years, I’ve worked with CCC to tighten the marketing for the National Ski Team into a concept that evokes to … Read More »

 Hazlewood Images started 2012 with renewed energy.
 Focused on budding opportunities in food and lifestyle photography, Photographer Marlon Hazlewood approached me to create a new mark for Hazlewood Images.
 Aiming to position his company well amongst culinary and lifestyle clientele, the mark needed to reflect the quality and detail that Marlon is known for.